aeternity/protocol/contracts/contracts.md

 - A smart **Contract** is a program on the blockchain that lives in the **contract state tree** in a full node.
 - A contract runs on a virtual machine.
 - A contract is owned by an **contract owner**.
-- The contract owner creates a contract through posting a **contract creation transaction** on the chain.
+- The contract owner creates a contract through posting a **create contract transaction** on the chain.
+- Alternatively an owener can attach a contract to an existing account through an **attach contract transaction**.
 - The contract creation transaction register an account as a contract.
 (One account - one contract)
+- No one will have the private key for accounts created with create contract.
 - Any user can call an exported function in a contract by posting a  **contract call transaction** on the chain.
 - Contract can be written in a high level language which is compiled to the VM byte code.